redkubes/quickstart/minikube/README.md

 192.168.49.2
 ```

-_Pleas note that IP might and will probably be different in your system_
+_Please note that IP might and will probably be different in your system_

 ### 3.Configure metallb